python/cpython/Doc/bugs.rst

 To do this, search the tracker using the search box at the top of the page.

 If the problem you're reporting is not already in the list, log in to GitHub.
-If you don't already have a GitHub account, Create new account using the "Sign up" link, It is not possible to submit a bug report anonymously.
+If you don't already have a GitHub account, create new account using the "Sign up" link.
+It is not possible to submit a bug report anonymously.

 Being now logged in, you can submit an issue.
 Select the "New issue" link in the top bar to open the issue reporting form.

 The submission form has two fields, "Title" and "Comment".

-For the "Title" field, enter a
+For the "Title" field, enter a *very* short description of the problem;
-*very* short description of the problem; less than ten words is good.
+less than ten words is good.

 In the "Comment" field, describe the problem in detail, including what you expected to happen and what did happen.
 Be sure to include whether any